 Many people with persistent pain can continue to function independently.
-People with persistent pain who cannot work, struggle with daily living activities, are socially isolated or are using high amounts of pain medication (specifically opioids) may be referred to a persistent pain clinic.
+People with persistent pain who cannot work, struggle with daily living activities, are socially isolated or are using high amounts of pain analgesic medication may be referred to a persistent pain clinic.

 Persistent pain management services

 Persistent pain management services (PPMS) are not diagnostic services.
 They are for patients with complex pain who require a multidisciplinary approach for the management of their pain.

 PPMS expect patients (and/or their carers) to take an active role in learning self-management techniques and to have a general practitioner who remains central to the supervision of their care.

 The treatment goals of persistent pain management are to improve management of pain, improve function and improve quality of life overall.
 The approach is primarily rehabilitative and multidisciplinary with a focus on promoting self-management of their pain in the community.

 Referrals are only accepted from general practitioners.
 Each persistent pain management clinic has its own referral form, find your closest persistent pain clinic.

 Alternatively, referrals can be made via HealthPathways if a persistent pain pathway has been locally established.
 GPs should check if they have access to HealthPathways.

 Patients referred to Persistent pain management services should: